 My message in The Chosen One is the same: persevere.
 Do not miss your chance to blow.
 This opportunity comes once in a lifetime, as Eminem raps.
 It is an opportunity that has been delivered to you by the blood, sweat, and tears of the ones that came before you.
 Your one job on the path is to keep walking and persevere.
 May the force be with you as you walk forward, always.

-Echo Brown testifies to the disappointments and triumphs of a Black first-generation college student in this exploration of the first year experience.
+This memoir filled with “overwhelming emotions and power” (The Mary Sue) testifies to the disappointments and triumphs of a Black first-generation college student in this exploration of the first-year experience.

 A Mary Sue Best YA Novel of the Year

 2022 Catalyst Award Nominee for Best Memoir